Chocolate Peanut Butter Fudge

 • Peanut butter chips – 2 packages, 10-12 ounces each.
 I like the Reese’s brand.

-• One stick of butter – divided
+• One stick of butter – divided.

-• Marshmallow fluff – Also known as Marshmallow Creme or Marshmallow Cream, one 7-8 ounce jar, divided
+• Marshmallow fluff (also known as Marshmallow Creme or Marshmallow Cream) – one 7-8 ounce jar, divided

-• Sugar – regular, granulated sugar.
-No substitutions
+• Sugar – regular granulated sugar.
+No substitutions.

-• Evaporated milk – NOT sweetened condensed milk
+• Evaporated milk – NOT sweetened condensed milk.

 Update:

-That Being Said… No Substitutions Please
+That Being Said… No (Additional) Substitutions Please

 With this recipe, you really don’t want to substitute anything.
-Trust me, this is perfect the way it is.
+Trust me, it is perfect the way it is.
 Some have tried substituting marshmallows for the marshmallow fluff and have been disappointed.
 Same with using creamy peanut butter instead of peanut butter chips.
 It won’t set up the same.
 If you want it to turn out right, it is worth following the recipe exactly (I know, I am not one to follow recipe instructions EXACTLY, but I do with this recipe.
 Always.)

 Chocolate Peanut Butter Fudge in cubes next to plate.